toggl/track-extension/README.md

 ## Contributing

 Want to contribute?
 Great!
-Read up our guide for [contributing](docs/CONTRIBUTING.md).
+Read up our guide for [creating integrations](docs/CREATING_INTEGRATIONS.md).
-It explains in detail how to create, edit, debug and publish a new integration to the Toggl Track browser extension.
+It explains in detail how to create, debug, and test a new integration for the Toggl Track browser extension.

 ## License
 The Toggl Track browser extension extension is [Apache License 2.0](LICENSE)